SplitInfinity/book-summaries/factfulness-hans-rosling/chapter-six-the-generalization-instinct.md

 # Chapter 6: The Generalization Instinct

 ## Summary
-**Factfulness is ... recognizing when a category is being used in an explanation**, and remembering that categories can be misleading, We can't stop generalization and we shouldn't even try.
+**Factfulness is ... recognizing when a category is being used in an explanation**, and remembering that categories can be misleading.
+We can't stop generalization and we shouldn't even try.
 What we should try to do is to avoid generalizing incorrectly.
 To control the generalization instinct, **question your categories**.

 - **Look for differences *within* groups**.
 Especially when the groups are large, look for ways to split them into smaller, more precise categories. **And...**
 - **Look for similarities *across* groups**.
 If you find striking similarities between different groups, consider whether your categories are relevant. **But also...**